nextflow-io/nf-co2footprint/docs/co2footprint.md

 **$PUE$** = the efficiency coefficient of the data centre<br/>
 **$CI$** = the carbon intensity of energy production, which represents the carbon footprint of producing 1 kWh of energy for a given country and energy mix

+## Used data

+The CPU TDP data from the Green Algorithms project is used to retrieve model-specific CPU power draw values.

 ## References

 > **Green Algorithms: Quantifying the Carbon Footprint of Computation.**